dhiren2082007/ChatStudy/README.md

 # Ex.
-No:1b 			Study of Client Server Chat Application
+No:1b 			Study of Client Server Chat Applications

 ## Aim:
 To perform a study on Client Server Chat Applications
 ## Introduction: